matter-labs/zksync-web-era-docs/README.md

 - Fork the repository and create a new branch locally to add your changes.
 - Add the tutorial markdown file inside the `docs/dev/tutorials` folder.
-- Give the file a SEO-friendly name, as it will be part of the URL.
+- Give the file an SEO-friendly name, as it is included in the live URL.
 - In the `docs/.vuepress/config.js` file, add the tutorial inside this block:

 ```js